vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 Page.
 173 178 179 182 182 182 185 186
 186
 What is recognition (pratyabhijñā) ?
-What is Dīkşā ?
+What is Dīkṣā ?
 Saktipāta Malas or impurities defined
 1. Anayamala or innate ignorance
 Its distinction from the intellectual ignorance 2.
 Kārmamala
 3. Māyīyamala ...
 The means of liberation from bondage...
 The intellectual and the spiritual knowledge
 1. Kriyopāya or Āņavopāya 2.
 Jānopāya or Saktopāya 3.
 Sāmbhavamārga or Icchopāya...
-4. Anupāya or Anandopāya Trika conception of Mokşa Other conceptions of Moksa from the Trika point of view Vijñānavādin's conception of Mokşa Its refutation Nihilist's conception of Moksa and its refutation Sāükhya conception of Mokşa and its criticism
+4. Anupāya or Anandopāya Trika conception of Mokṣa Other conceptions of Moksa from the Trika point of view Vijñānavādin's conception of Mokṣa Its refutation Nihilist's conception of Moksa and its refutation Sāükhya conception of Mokṣa and its criticism
 186 189
 189 190
 190